mayoras/FWL-Metaheuristic/README.md

 ## TODO

-1. Organize datasets in a more ergonomic way (classes or some sort)
+- Organize datasets in a more ergonomic way (classes or some sort) **OK**
-2. Implement _Greedy_ algorithm
+- Implement _Greedy_ algorithm
-3. Implement LS algorithm
+- Implement LS algorithm
+- Validity check